jdtcob/DataScienceCapstone/README.md

 ### Text Prediction Flowchart

 Below you can see a flowchart for the text prediction algorithm deployed on the shiny apps website.
 One key aspect is the utilization of "Stupid Backoff" approach.
-Specifically, at Step 2 in the flow chart, if a match is not found we will shorten the user input to increase the likelihood a match is found.
-This also requires we add a penalty to the final probability, multiplying the final value by 0.4 each time we shorten the user input.
-For this implementation we are using log probability so we will add log(0.4) to the final probability.
-We should note that we only shorten the user input if we have not found the number of matches desired by the user.
+Specifically, at Step 2 in the flow chart, if a match is not found we will shorten the user input in Step 3 and search again to increase the likelihood a match is found.
+This also requires we add a penalty to the final probability, multiplying the final value by 0.4 each time we shorten the input.
+For our implementation we add log(0.4) to the final probability since we are using log probabilities.

 ![Flow](figures/flowChartCapstone.png)

 - Step 1: We begin with user input and filter it to remove profanity, punctuation, contractions, numbers, foreign characters, common words, and any extra white space.
-	+ If the user enters "I am looking forward to seeing the" the algorithm will analyze "looking forward seeing"
+	+ If the user enters "I am looking forward to seeing the" the algorithm will use "looking forward seeing"
 - Step 2: Search for a match, "looking forward seeing _____"
 	+ If sufficient number of matches are found, skip to Step 4
-- Step 3: If more matches are needed we shorten user input, calculate penalty, and search again
+- Step 3: If more matches are needed we shorten user input and search again
-	+ "looking forward seeing" >>> "forward seeing"
+	+ "looking forward seeing _____" >>> "forward seeing _____"
 - Step 4: Calculate probability scores for matches, add penalty if necessary
-	+ log probability is employed to increase algorithm speed since addition is faster than multiplication
+	+ Log probability is employed to increase algorithm speed

 ### Calculating Probability Score
 The image below shows a conventional method for calculating the probability of a sentence.
-In our case we wish to predict the next word given a certain phrase.
+For our purposes the equation will be slightly different as we wish to predict the next word.

 ![prob1](figures/probBase.png)